wp-plugins/weekly-schedule/readme.txt

 == Description ==

-The purpose of this plugin is to allow users to create a schedule of weekly events and display that schedule on a page in a table form.
-Users can style events using stylesheets based on their category and can assign information to items that will be displayed in a tooltip.
+The purpose of this plugin is to allow users to create one or more schedules of weekly events and display these schedule on one or more pages as tables.
+Users can style their schedules using stylesheets based on the category of items and can assign information to items that will be displayed in a tooltip.

-You can see a demonstration of the output of the plugin [here](http://yannickcorner.nayanna.biz/2009-2010-tv-schedule/).
+You can see a demonstration of the output of the plugin using a single schedule [here](http://yannickcorner.nayanna.biz/2009-2010-tv-schedule/).

 == Installation ==